xPaw/Steam-Card-Farmer/README.md

 6. Later, this process is performed again to check whether apps can be cycled now.
 After idling a batch of games for 5 minutes, cycling begins.
 The cycling process happens gradually:
    - Starts with all apps running
-   - Quits one app at a time
+   - Quits apps in batches (configurable)
-   - Waits 10 seconds (configurable) between each app removal
+   - Waits configurable amount of time between each cycle
    - Continues until no apps are running

 ### License